afeld/computing-in-context/notebooks.md

 ## Installing packages

 This will need to be done any time you add packages.
+Avoid using `pip install [package]`.

 1. [Activate the environment.](#activate-the-environment)
 1. [Open a terminal in VSCode.](https://code.visualstudio.com/docs/terminal/getting-started)
-1. [Activate the environment](https://docs.python.org/3/library/venv.html#how-venvs-work), if it isn't already.
+1. [Activate the environment](#activate-the-environment), if it isn't already.

-   - Mac: `source .venv/bin/activate`
-   - Windows: `.venv\Scripts\Activate.ps1`

-     - If you get an Execution Policy error, [update it](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?#change-the-execution-policy):

-       ```powershell
-       Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
-       ```

-   - It will show `(.venv)` at the beginning of your terminal prompt.

 1. Add packages to a [`requirements.txt`](https://pip.pypa.io/en/stable/reference/requirements-file-format/) file.
 1. Install the packages.